 The 10 things we love most about Autumn

-Don't let the shorter days and gloomy weather get you down – there are lots of great reasons to love Autumn.
+Don't be downhearted by the shortening days and cold weather – there are lots of great reasons to love Autumn.
 Here are our favourites.

 Summer and winter are all well and good, but it’s Spring and Autumn that have always got the poets and philosophers in a spin.
 And particularly Autumn, which Albert Camus called ‘a second spring when every leaf is a flower.’